 6. Loose & comfortable dress – You will need this one on your way back home.
 I would suggest to pack 2 of them.

-7. Nursing bras – Take 5 of them as you don’t know how many days you have to stay in the hospital.
+7. Nursing bras – Take at least 5 nursing bras as you don’t know how many days you have to stay in the hospital.

 8. Breast pads – Do buy some good quality breast pads.